BRATISLAVA – charming capital city hidden between Vienna and Budapest

 In 1841, a famous Danish fairy-tale author, Hans Christian Andersen described the Slovakian capital as the fairytale city: „If you want a fairy-tale, then just look at your city, it is a fairytale itself.”

-Even if in his times Bratislava’s Old Town was much more preserved, it seems that he was able to feel a cozy atmosphere and nice variety of different architectural styles representing different centuries at one place.
+Even if in his times Bratislava’s Old Town was much more preserved, it seems that he was able to feel a cozy atmosphere and a nice variety of different architectural styles representing different centuries in one place.

 Today you can admire an old castle reigning on a hill, significant medieval Gothic cathedral, the very first Renaissance University, magnificent Baroque style palaces, churches and monasteries, Classicist residences or beautiful Art Nouveau buildings – all of this within few hours in the charming capital of Slovakia, „the Beauty on the Danube“.

 Bratislava, the biggest and the capital city of Slovakia and at the same time interestingly one of the smallest capitals in Europe, is ready to welcome you in all its uniqueness.

 Even these days the city remains a place of contrasts (medieval – communist – modern) and a meeting point of colorful history, splendid architecture and different winsome places to visit in and out of the city.

 From the geographical point of view, Bratislava is unique in the fact that it is the only capital in the world bordering two different countries with two completely different cultures and languages.